-Both parks are enormous and the only alternatives to official national park service accommodation are cabins, lodges and hotels in small villages or towns within striking distance of the park.
+On the contrary, lodging at Yosemite is similar to lodging at Yellowstone.
+Both parks are enormous and the only alternatives to official national park service lodging are cabins, lodges and hotels in small villages or towns within striking distance of the park.

-We’re going to walk you through all major accommodation options inside Yosemite, plus the best hotels, lodges and cabins in ideally located places near Yosemite.
+We’re going to walk you through all major lodging options inside Yosemite, plus the best hotels, lodges and cabins in ideally located places near Yosemite.
 We will also include details for Yosemite’s famously ‘always full’ campgrounds.

-Your Vacation Itinerary
+Your Yosemite Itinerary

 Here are two examples:

-Start and End Points For Your Trip
+Start And End Points For Your Trip

 Are you visiting Yosemite on a roundtrip from San Francisco?
 Maybe you’re driving a California road trip or even a longer Western US road trip?

 Either way, your route will impact on where to stay in Yosemite for the most efficiency.

 For example, if you start in Las Vegas and visit Death Valley on the way to Yosemite, you can stay a night in Mammoth Lakes before spending your first day in Yosemite on the north side of the park along Tioga Pass Road.

 Remember, you don’t have to book the same hotel, cabin or campground for each night of your visit to Yosemite.
 You could spend 4 nights in different hotels if it is more logical for your itinerary.